How to Apply

-The Semester in Sustainable Design/Build has Priority and Standard Application deadlines and rolling, space-available admissions thereafter.
+The Design/Build Semester has Priority and Standard Application deadlines and rolling, space-available admissions thereafter.

 - Complete applications received on or before February 19, 2018 will be considered 'Priority' and will be notified of their Admissions status by March 19, 2018.

 - Complete applications received on or before March 19, 2018 will be considered ‘Standard'.
 These applicants will be notified of the Admissions status by April 19, 2018.

 - Applications received after March 19 will be evaluated for admission on a rolling basis as space is available.
 We will respond to these applications within one month of receipt.